Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 I don’t care if I fart in front of everyone.

-I hope that you enjoyed discovering those lovely French swear words.
-I bet now, it will make things easier for you to understand the dialogues for some French series or the lyrics for some French songs.
+I hope that you enjoyed discovering those lovely French insults.
+I bet now, that it will make things easier for you to understand the dialogues for some French series or the lyrics for some French songs.
 As you could see, English is more limited in terms of swearing, using as a base, most of the time, the word fuck and ass.
-If you want to improve your knowledge about French slangs, I invite you to read two other articles about it now:
+If you want to improve your knowledge of French slang, I invite you to read two other articles about it now:

-- 50 French Slang Words That Your Teacher Hides from You
+- 50 French Slang Words You Won’t Learn in a Classroom

 - 50 French Idiomatic Expressions That are Intriguing